rbishop/part_time/README.md

 That's it!
 You're done.
 Now put that manual about process forking and Redis configuration down and get back to building your awesome application!

-For serious multi-threading mayhem pair Part-time with the [Puma](https://github.com/puma/puma) web server to make your application so efficient that you'll have companies like Heroku and Engine Yard pulling their hair out.

 ## A note about Ruby threads